Analogues of Morozov Theorem in characteristic p>0: An application: characterisation of the canonical parabolic subgroup of a reductive group

 Let $V$ be a vector bundle over a curve $C$.
-As a reminder, \begin{itemize} \item the slope of $V$, denoted by $\mu(V)$, is the quotient $\deg(V)/\rank(V)$ where $\deg(V)$ and $\rank(V)$ are respectively the degree and the rank of the vector bundle $V$.
-Let us in particular underline that $V$ is of positive (respectively negative) slope if and only if $V$ has positive (respectively negative) degree; \item any vector bundle over a curve admits a Harder--Narasimhan filtration (see \cite[1.3.9]{HN}), that is a filtration by vector subbundles such that the successive quotient are semistable with strictly decreasing slope. \end{itemize} Let us denote by $\mu_{\min}(V)$ (respectively $\mu_{\max}(V)$) the minimum (respectively the maximum) of slopes of the successive quotients that occur in this filtration.
+As a reminder: \begin{itemize} \item the slope of $V$, denoted by $\mu(V)$, is the quotient $\deg(V)/\rank(V)$ where $\deg(V)$ and $\rank(V)$ are respectively the degree and the rank of the vector bundle $V$.
+Let us in particular underline that $V$ is of positive (respectively negative) slope if and only if $V$ has positive (respectively negative) degree; \item any vector bundle over a curve admits a Harder--Narasimhan filtration (see \cite[1.3.9]{HN}), that is a filtration by vector subbundles such that the successive quotient are semistable with strictly decreasing slope. \end{itemize} In what follows $\mu_{\min}(V)$ (respectively $\mu_{\max}(V)$) is the minimum (respectively the maximum) of slopes of the successive quotients that occur in this filtration.

 In order to avoid heavy notations, we denote: \begin{itemize} \item by $P:= P_G^{\can}$ the canonical parabolic subgroup of $G$, \item by $I$ the type of $P$, \item and by $P_0$ the parabolic subgroup of $G_0$ from which $P$ is a twisted form. \end{itemize} The couple $(\prescript{E}{}{G_0}, \prescript{E_{P_0}}{}{P_0})$ naturally identifies with $(G,P)$, where $E$ is the $\Aut(G_0, P_0)_{k}$-torsor $\Isom((G_0,P_0),(G,P))$, and $E_{P_0}$ is its restriction to $P_0$ (see \cite[Exposé XXIV]{SGA33}, in particular Corollary 2.2).
 This restriction of structure is said to be canonical (see \cite[\S 8]{BEH} as well as the preamble and Lemma 4 of \cite{HEI}).
-The associated $P_0/\Rad_U(P_0)$-torsor is thus semi-stable. this means that the reductive group $P/\Rad_U(P)$ it defines is semistable.
+The associated $P_0/\Rad_U(P_0)$-torsor is thus semi-stable (which means that the reductive group $P/\Rad_U(P)$ it defines is semistable).
 As a reminder a reductive $k$-group $H$ is semistable if any parabolic subgroup $Q \subseteq H$ is of negative or $0$ degree, see \cite[Definition 4.4]{BEH}).